jjnurminen/hpimon/README.md

 ## Running

 hpimon (actually the realtime server) needs to be started before you start acquiring data.
+By default, hpimon manages starting and stopping the realtime server by itself.

+## Warning about server shutdown

-By default, hpimon manages the realtime server by itself.
-Shut down hpimon cleanly, so that it can shut down the server.
-Otherwise the buffer settings in the data acquisition might not be restored to default values, which can manifest as trouble with subsequently recorded files (MaxFilter does not like fiff files with a non-standard buffer length).
-If in doubt, restarting the acquisition programs from the maintenance menu will always restore the settings.
+It is necessary to cleanly shut down neuromag2ft (Ctrl-C or SIGTERM).
+If this does not happen, the buffer settings in the data acquisition will not be restored to their default values, which can manifest as trouble with processing the subsequently recorded files (e.g. MaxFilter does not like fiff files with a non-standard buffer length).
+If in doubt, run neuromag2ft manually with the `--fixchunksize` option.
+Also, restarting the acquisition programs from the maintenance menu will always restore the settings.

 ## Configuration